the-turing-way/the-turing-way/book/content/version_control/vcs-github.md

 git push -u origin master
 ```

-You can the go on and make more commits on your computer.
+You can then go on and make more commits on your computer.
 When you want to push them to your online version similarly you do:

 ```